pivotal/docs-tap/install-tanzu-cli.hbs.md

- From Tanzu Application Platform v{{ vars.tap_version }} and later, the Tanzu CLI and the CLI plug-ins required to interact with Tanzu Application Platform are released and distributed independently from Tanzu Application Platform itself.
+ From Tanzu Application Platform v{{ vars.tap_version }} and later, the Tanzu CLI and the CLI plug-ins required to interact with Tanzu Application Platform are released and distributed independently from Tanzu Application Platform.

 ### <a id="install-cli"></a> Install the Tanzu CLI

-The Tanzu CLI can be installed using a package manager such as Chocolatey, Homebrew, APT, YUM, and DNF, or it can be installed from a binary release.
+Install the Tanzu CLI using a package manager such as Chocolatey, Homebrew, APT, YUM, or DNF.
+Alternatively install the Tanzu CLI from a binary release.

 Basic installation instructions are provided below.
 For more information including how to install the Tanzu CLI and CLI plug-ins in Internet-restricted environments,